DonaldWhyte/mocking-in-rust-using-double/contents.md

 [NEXT]
 #### 2. No Changes to Production Code Required

-All current mocking libraries require users changes to production code.
+Most (all?) mocking libraries require changes to prod code.

 Makes mocking `traits` from the standard library or external crates **impossible**.